tacman/mailtrap/sfcasts/html-email.md

-# HTML in Email
+# HTML-powered Emails

+Emails should always have a plain-text version, but they can also have an HTML version.
+And that's where the fun is!
 Time to make this email more presentable by adding an HTML version!

-First, we need to make an HTML version of our email template.
 In `templates/email/`, copy `booking_confirmation.txt.twig` and name it `booking_confirmation.html.twig`.
+In the new file
+The email acts a bit like a full HTML page.
-In this new file, wrap everything in an `<html>` tag, add an empty `<head>` and wrap the content in a `<body>` tag.
-Now, wrap each line of content in `<p>` tags.
-For the last lines, wrap it all in a `<p>` tag and add a `<br>` after "Regards,".
-This URL needs to be a proper anchor tag, give ourselves some room and copy the text.
-Add an `<a>` tag with the URL as the `href` and paste the text inside.
+Wrap everything in an `<html>` tag, add an empty `<head>` and wrap the content in a `<body>`.
+I'll also add some `<p>` tags to get some spacing... and a `<br>` tag after "Regards," to add a line break.

+This URL can now live in a proper `<a>` tag.
+Give yourself some room and copy the URL.
+Add an `<a>` tag with `href` and paste inside.

-We need to tell our email to use this HTML template.
+Finally, we need to tell Mailer to use this HTML template.
 In `TripController::show()`, above `->textTemplate()`, add `->htmlTemplate()` with `email/booking_confirmation.html.twig`.

-Test it out by booking a trip: `Steve`, `steve@minecraft.com`, any date in the future, and book.
+Test it out by booking a trip: `Steve`, `steve@minecraft.com`, any date in the future, book... then check Mailtrap.
+The email looks the same, but now we have an HTML tab!

-Check Mailtrap to see the email.
-The HTML tab is now available.
-This looks like I expect.
-The text version is still there and we can see the "HTML Source".
-This "HTML Check" is really neat.
+Oh and the  "HTML Check" is really neat.
 It gives you a gauge of what percentage of email clients support the HTML in this email.
+If you didn't know, email clients are a pain in the butt: it's like the 90s all over again with different browsers.
+This tool helps with that.
-Back in the HTML tab, click the link to make sure it works - and it does!
+Back in the HTML tab, click the link to make sure it works.
+It does!

-So our email now has text and HTML versions but... it's kind of a drag to maintain both.
+So our email now has both a text and HTML version but... it's kind of a drag to maintain both.
 Who uses a text-only email client anyway?
 Probably nobody or a very low percentage of your users.